peercoin/peercoin_flutter/README.md

 # peercoin_flutter
 Wallet for Peercoin and Peercoin Testnet using Electrumx as backend.
 **App in constant development**
-Basic testing successfull on iOS 14.4 and Android 10.

 **Use at own risk.**